alexandrosk/shopify-app-ts/README.md

 🚀 It contains the basics for building a Shopify app + Typesafety, tRPC routers redis and prisma! 🚀

-#### 🚧 This is a work in progress and is not ready for production use
+#### 🚧 This is a work in progress please use at your own risk 🚧
-🚧 WIP - We still miss
+ WIP - We still miss
-1. trpc connected with React and frontend side.
-2. Prisma integration
+1. Prisma integration
+2. Save shop to prisma

+## 🟢 What works
+[x] - Shopify CLI, create theme-app-extensions deploy etc

+[x] - tRPC

+[x] - Express & Node

+[x] - Redis

+[x] - Prisma DB client works

 ## Benefits